All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 Press and hold the side button.

-Manually connect AirPods to your iPhone
+7. Manually Connect AirPods to Your iPhone

-Apple’s automatic pairing system relies heavily on firmware, and when there are bugs in the firmware, it won’t work.
-Pairing your AirPods manually to your iPhone can bypass the software-related bugs in the automatic pairing system.
+Apple’s automatic pairing system relies heavily on firmware.
+When there are bugs in the firmware, there’s a high chance it won’t work.

-Here’s how you can manually connect your AirPods to your iPhone or iPad:
+Here’s how to manually connect your AirPods:

 - Put your AirPods in their case and close the lid.